Does this test have other names?

 copper builds up in your brain, corneas, kidneys, liver, bones, and small glands near

 the thyroid.
-If not treated, the liver and brain damage from copper poisoning in Wilson
+If not treated, the liver and brain damage due to copper poisoning from

 If you have Wilson disease, you shouldn't eat foods high in copper.
 These include

 liver, shellfish, mushrooms, nuts, or chocolate.
 You should also not take dietary

 supplements that have copper.
 You may also want to have your drinking water tested

 Why do I need this test?